|

 Continuation

-from June 2011 to May 2012.
-Any project in the same field of study
+Any project in the same field of study from a

-different from prior work (e.g., testing a new variable or new line of
+from prior work (e.g., testing a new variable or

 Patent